ThatStella7922/make_and_flash_logo/README.md

 - If no errors, you're done

 ### Included scripts
-- The main make_and_flash_logo script
+- (**Recommended**) make_and_flash_logo script
-  - This will easily and quickly convert and flash a logo to your Pinecil in one click.
+  - This will easily and quickly convert and flash a logo to your Pinecil in one click, handling everything behind the scenes and leaving your original logo image untouched.

+If you need only some of the functionality of this script, there are also two smaller scripts:
 - make_logo
-  - This script will easily and quickly convert a logo to the Pinecil and TS100/TS80/TS80P formats
+  - This script will easily and quickly convert a logo to the Pinecil (`.bin`) and TS100/TS80/TS80P (`.hex`) formats
 - flash_logo
   - This script will easily and quickly flash a converted logo to the Pinecil.
+(TS100/TS80/TS80P flashing is not supported)

 ### Updates
 No updating mechanism is implemented.
 You can check the releases page for new versions.